 - Provide Community Partners a roster of active advisory board members

-- Close communication with program liaisons on issues such as current programs, special events, fundraising activities, board development, and budget changes
+- Close communication with a capacity building advisor on issues such as current programs, special events, fundraising activities, board development, and budget changes

-- Completion of semi-annual Periodic Project Reports (reminders and forms will be provided)
+- Completion of annual Periodic Project Reports and End-of-Year Letter (reminders and forms will be provided)

 - Compliance with all policies and procedures outlined in Community Partners’ Project Handbook and Employee Handbook